ZuBsPaCe/unity-smooth-movement-test/README.md

 ### About

 There are many ways to move a character in Unity.
 The Smooth Movement Test Application lets you play around with different settings.
-You can read more about the different strategies in the [blog entry](https://www.zubspace.com/blog/smooth-movement-in-unity).
+You can learn more about the different movement types in the [blog entry](https://www.zubspace.com/blog/smooth-movement-in-unity).

 ![Example of the smooth movement test application.](example.jpg)